-To meet the requirements of the Fostering Connections Act regarding education stability,

-DFPS must develop, in accordance with 42 U.S.C. § 675, a plan to ensure the educational stability for children in foster care.
+To meet the requirements of the Fostering Connections Act regarding education stability, DFPS must develop, in accordance with 42 U.S.C. § 675, a plan to ensure the educational stability for children in foster care.
 Tex.
 Fam.
 Code § 264.1072.

-In recognition of the need for agency coordination, DFPS must collaborate with the Texas Education Agency (TEA) to develop policies and procedures to ensure that the needs of foster children are met in every school district.
+In recognition of the need for agency coordination, DFPS must collaborate with TEA to develop policies and procedures to ensure that the needs of foster children are met in every school district.
 Tex.
 Fam.
 Code § 266.008(d).